 1.2 Consultation on the First Draft of the Neighbourhood Plan (the Pre-Submission Consultation) took place in between 25 November 2023 and 19 January 2024.
 All comments received at the "pre-submission" consultation were considered and reviewed and any necessary amendments to the Plan were made.
-The Plan, together with supporting documents were then submitted to East Suffolk District Council ahead of this round of consultation.
-Once the consultation is complete, the Plan will progress through the following stages:
+The Plan, together with supporting documents were then submitted to East Suffolk District Council who carried out the "submission" round of consultation.
+Following that consultation, the Plan was submitted for examination by an independent Neighbourhood Plan Examiner.
+The Examiner required some amendments to the plan before it could proceed to the Parish Referendum.
+Those changes have been made, and this is the Referendum version of the Neighbourhood Plan.
+The diagram below illustrates that stages that the Plan has been through.